p-tkachuk/VibeBuilder/ARCHITECTURE.md

 ## Overview

-This document describes the new state management architecture that separates game state from UI state, providing better performance, maintainability, and extensibility.
+This document describes the modernized architecture that implements a service-oriented, event-driven system with dependency injection, external configuration management, and plugin support.
+The architecture separates game state from UI state, providing better performance, maintainability, and extensibility.

 ## Architecture Components